Private schools seek flexibility from state mandates to return to the classrooms

 The Stony Brook School, for instance, has 400 students in grades seven through 12 who spread out on a 55-acre campus with 15 buildings.

-Down the road, the Harbor Country Day School has 150 students in prekindergarten through eighth grade located in a sprawling former mansion on an 11-acre campus.
+Down the road, the Harbor Country Day School has 150 students in prekindergarten through eighth grade in a sprawling former mansion on an 11-acre campus in Head of the Harbor.

 Officials at those schools and others are urging state authorities to consider them on their own merits and not lump them into a one-size-fits-all, blanket decision on school reopenings.
 No decision has been made by the state on whether schools will reopen this fall.